rmsk2/mobilenotifier/readme.md

 # Using the webapp

 The webapp is currently in german and I did not attempt to add any sort of internationalization, sorry.
-Here are screenshots of the four different panels of the webapp.
+Here are screenshots of the five different panels of the webapp.

 ![](/monat.png?raw=true "Monatliche Ereignisse")